-- 1. For an entry of judgment declaring that Iowa's certificate-of-need requirement for outpatient surgical facilities (Iowa Code §§ 135.61 et seq.; Iowa Admin.
+- 1. For an entry of judgment declaring that Iowa's certificate-of-need requirement for outpatient surgical facilities (Iowa Code §§ 135.61 et seq., and its implementing rules and regulations, Iowa Admin.
 Code §§ 641-202.1(135) et seq. and 641-203.1(135) et seq.) is unconstitutional on its face and as applied to the extent it violates the Equal Protection Clause of the Fourteenth Amendment to the U.S. Constitution; - 2.
 For an entry of judgment declaring that Iowa's certificate-of-need requirement for outpatient surgery facilities is unconstitutional on its face and as applied to the extent it violates the Due Process Clause of the Fourteenth Amendment to the U.S. Constitution; - 3.
-For an entry of judgment declaring that Iowa's certificate-of-need requirement is unconstitutional on its face and as applied to the extent it violates the Privileges or Immunities

-Clause of the Fourteenth Amendment to the U.S. Constitution;

-4. For an entry of a permanent injunction against defendants prohibiting the enforcement of these statutory provisions, administrative rules and regulations, and practices and policies;

-5. For an award of attorney's fees, costs, and expenses in this action pursuant to 42 U.S.C. § 1988; and

-6. For further legal and equitable relief as this Court may deem just and proper.
+For an entry of judgment declaring that Iowa's certificate-of-need program is unconstitutional on its face and as applied to the extent it violates the Privileges or Immunities Clause of the Fourteenth Amendment to the U.S. Constitution; - 4.
+For an entry of judgment declaring that Iowa's certificate-of-need requirement for outpatient surgical facilities is unconstitutional on its face and as applied to the extent it violates Article I, Section 6 of the Iowa Constitution. - 5.
+For entry of a permanent injunction against defendants prohibiting the enforcement of these statutory provisions, administrative rules and regulations, and practices and policies; - For an award of attorney's fees, costs, and expenses in this action pursuant to 42 U.S.C. § 1988; and - 7.
+For further legal and equitable relief as this Court may deem just and proper.

-Dated this 1st day of September, 2017.
+Dated this 13th day of June, 2017.